" "

 8. Performance Improvement

 Why it matters: Healthcare is complex and constantly evolving.
-Organizations must continually assess their performance and seek opportunities for improvement.
+Organizations must continually assess their performance and seek opportunities for improvement through continuous quality assurance and improvement efforts.

 Example: A hospital noticed a higher-than-average rate of hospital-acquired pressure ulcers.
 A root cause analysis revealed inconsistent turning schedules for bed-bound patients.
 As a result, a performance improvement team launched new protocols and training, significantly reducing the incidence.